yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_GettingStarted.html.md

 ##Contribution

-**SOOMLA appreciates code contributions!** You are more than welcome to extend the social capabilities of the SOOMLA Profile module, by adding support to any social provider you wish (Twitter, Google+, etc.), and connect the new provider to SOOMLA's modules (Store and LevelUp).
+**SOOMLA appreciates code contributions!** You are more than welcome to extend the social capabilities of the SOOMLA Profile module, by adding support to any social provider you wish (Twitter, Google+, etc.), and connect the new provider to SOOMLA's Store module.

 <div class="info-box">If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/cocos2dx-store/blob/master/documentation.md).
 Clear, consistent comments will make our code easy to understand.</div>

 ##Example

 Here is an example of initializing Profile, logging the user in, and sharing a story on the user's Facebook wall.
 To see a full example, please see [cocos2dx-profile-example](https://github.com/soomla/cocos2dx-profile-example/tree/master/Classes).
-To learn about the different entities and functionality of Profile, see [Modeling & Operations](/docs/soomla/storefront/Model).
+To learn about the different entities and functionality of Profile, see [Main Classes & Operations](/docs/platforms/cocos2dx/Profile_MainClasses).

 <br>